MasonMcV/BehaviorTree.CPP/docs/FallbackNode.md

 - If a child returns __SUCCESS__, it stops and returns __SUCCESS__.
   All the children are halted.

-To understand how the two ControlNodes differ, refer to the following table:
+## Difference in __RUNNING__ behavior

+The following table describes the difference in control sequence when a child returns __RUNNING__:

 | Type of ControlNode | Child returns RUNNING |
 |---|:---:|
 | Fallback | Tick again  |
 | ReactiveFallback  |  Restart |

-- "__Restart__" means that the entire fallback is restarted from the first child of the list.

-- "__Tick again__" means that the next time the fallback is ticked, the same child is ticked again.
-Previous sibling, which returned FAILURE already, are not ticked again.
+- "__Tick again__" means that on the next tick, the same child is ticked again.
+Previous siblings are not ticked again.

+- "__Restart__" means that the iteration through the sequence of children is restarted on the next tick.

 ## Fallback

 In this example, we try different strategies to open the door.
 Check first (and once) if the door is open.